tsgates/arch-wiki-markdown/wiki/Subsonic.md

-The FFmpeg transcoder doesn't handle FLAC files well, and clients will often fail to play the resultant streams. (at least, on my machine) Using FLAC + LAME instead of FFmpeg solves this issue.
+The FFmpeg transcoder doesn't handle FLAC files well, and clients will often fail to play the resultant streams. (at least, on my machine) Using FLAC and LAME instead of FFmpeg solves this issue.
 This workaround requires that the FLAC and LAME transcoders have been installed, as explained in #Install Transcoders.